08° 30′ S, 115° 15′ E

 Tibumana Waterfall

 The Tibumana Waterfall is a beautiful and secluded waterfall, that falls straight down into the pool below, where you can take a refreshing dip.
-It is not only the beautiful waterfall that makes this place worth a visit, but also the stunning road to get there.
-This lovely, narrow palm tree-lined road leads you through the lush green riche fields to the entrance of the waterfall.
+It is not only the beautiful waterfall that makes this place worth a visit but also the stunning road to get there.
+This lovely, narrow palm tree-lined road leads you through the lush green rice fields to the entrance of the waterfall.
 In the light of the rising sun, this place becomes even more magical.

 Practical